turnerbenjamin/grid-cove/gc-back-end/docs/2._test-plans/user-story-12-test-plan.md

 ## Integration Tests (INT)

-- [ ] INT12-1: It should respond with a status of 200 for a successful request
+- [x] INT12-1: It should respond with a status of 204 for a successful request
-- [ ] INT12-2: It should respond with an empty body for a successful request
+- [x] INT12-2: It should respond with an empty body for a successful request
 - [ ] INT12-3: It should respond with a 401 error if res.cookies.jwt is missing
 - [ ] INT12-4: It should respond with a 401 error if res.cookies.jwt is invalid
 - [ ] INT12-5: It should respond with a 403 error if the authenticated user does not have an admin role